 Each fall the Graduate Division’s Outreach, Recruitment and Retention (ORR) team travels to national conferences, select campus-based recruitment fairs, and other universities, in order to target prospective students for our master’s and doctoral programs.
 Our goal is to create a talented and diverse applicant pool for UC Irvine’s many academic advanced degree programs.
 Many of our outreach and recruitment activities focus on diversity.
 We partner and work closely with many nationally regarded graduate preparation programs on campuses across the country.
 Our relationship with programs such as the McNair Scholars Program, Minority Biomedical Research Support, California Alliance for Minority Participation, and more, have proven to be valuable features of our recruitment initiatives.
 Moreover, we aim to support you in your recruitment efforts.
 Here’s how we can help:

 - Information request data – each fall, during our recruitment efforts, we gather and process nearly 1000 sets of contact information from interested students.
-We forward all of this contact information to the academic units and encourage outreach to these highly qualified diversity students who are interested in hearing more about your program.
+We send all of the prospective applicants information about our graduate programs and encourage them to apply for graduate studies at UCI.
+We forward all of this contact information to the academic units and encourage that the units outreach as well to these highly qualified students who are interested in hearing more about your program.

 - Connections with minority serving conferences – during our fall recruitment, we attend national conferences that target minority students.
 Often these conferences are looking for faculty judges to review the work of student presenters.
 This is a great way to get connected to students in the pipeline who are active undergraduate researchers and are interested in hearing more about competitive programs such as ours.
 We are always interested in hosting faculty at our booth who would like to do more hands on recruiting.
 And, if you are not able to attend, send your materials with us and we are happy to do the recruiting for you!